ju-bezdek/langchain-decorators/README.md

 ## Chat sessions / threads

-For agentic workflows, you often need to keep track of messages in a single session/thread.
+For agent-style workflows, you often need to keep track of messages in a single session/thread.
 Wrap calls in LlmChatSession:

 ```python
 from langchain_decorators import llm_prompt, LlmChatSession